Ryan Bourque: Coaching career

 On March 7, 2022, he was named as an interim assistant coach in the Washington Capitals system, and the South Carolina Stingrays, the Capitals ECHL club, removed the tag, making him the assistant coach for the 2022-23 season.

+On April 24, 2024, Bourque returned to his alma mater, Cushing Academy, to serve as head coach for the Varsity A boys ice hockey team.
+Under Bourque's leadership, the team won the Boys Elite 8 New England Preparatory School Athletic Council (NEPSAC) Championship in the 2024-25 season.

+In 2025 he joined the Providence Bruins as an assistant coach.

 International play

 A dual citizen of the United States and Canada, Bourque chose to represent the United States in international hockey play.
 Bourque won a bronze medal in the 2008 IIHF World U18 Championships with Team USA and the following year was a member of Team USA's gold medal-winning 2009 World U18 Championship team.
 He scored two goals and had three assists for the 2008 bronze medal winners.
 He scored 1 goal and had 6 assists in 7 games for the 2009 gold medal winners, and led the team with 32 shots on goal.

 The following year, he was a member of the USA's 2010 gold-medal World Junior Championship team.
 He scored no goals but earned three assists during the tournament.
 His teammates on the gold medal winners included fellow Rangers' draft picks Derek Stepan and Chris Kreider.
 The next year, he was an alternate captain for the USA's bronze medal-winning 2011 World Junior Championship team.
 He once again earned three assists in the tournament.
 One of his assists came on the game-winning goal in the bronze-medal game.
 He was named Team USA's best player in their win over Switzerland.
 He also tied Chris Kreider for the 2nd on the team in shots on goal with 20.